Introduction To Auricular Therapy

-Auricular acupuncture has a strong track record of performance in Europe, where it is has been utilized by medical doctors for decades.
+Auricular acupuncture has a strong track record of performance in Europe, where it was largely developed.
+It is has been utilized by various health professionals for decades.

 Whether used in conjunction with other techniques or by itself, ear laser therapy (auriculotherapy) is often an effective adjunct or treatment option where other therapies have failed.
 Best of all, it is safe, non-invasive and has no known negative side effects.